Protest

 An interview with S’bu Zikode, leader of the shack dwellers’ movement, thirty years after apartheid’s end.

-A Vietnam veteran on the political legacy of self-sacrifice and the necessity of war resistance.
+A Vietnam veteran on the political legacy of self-sacrifice and antiwar movements.

 Decades after apartheid South Africa, student activists face a new obstacle: the financialization of university endowments.